Abd-Lah/pneumonia-detection-using-CNN/readme.md

 ### Features

 - **Loading Test Images**:
-    - Displays the test images available in the specified directory.
+    - Displays the test images available in the test_images directory.
 - **Predicting Image Label**:
     - Allows users to upload or select a chest X-ray image for prediction.
     - The model predicts and returns whether the image indicates "PNEUMONIA" or "NORMAL".